RobTillaart/Adler/README.md

 This library provides a Adler32 checksum of a data array.
 Furthermore since 0.2.0 an experimental Adler-16 implementation is added.
-This one is often faster as it uses a smaller checksum than the Adler32, and the price is that it is less sensitive than the Adler32.
+This one is often faster as it uses a smaller checksum than the Adler32.
+The price is that Adler16 is less sensitive than the Adler32.
-Still it might have its niches where it will be useful.
+Still it will have its niches where it will be useful.

 Relates to https://github.com/RobTillaart/CRC